Redshift Serverless and other serverless aggregation services, run query with Glue Data Catalog - sambaiz-net

-Compare the performance between Redshift Serverless and Athena by queries of TPC-DS, which is a database benchmark.
+Compare the performance between Redshift Serverless (Preview) and Athena by queries of TPC-DS, which is a database benchmark.

 First, executed the following query to the json and parquet data.